Art Quilt Care

 - Can I put my small art quilt under glass?

 Q: How do I care for my new art quilt?

-A: Keep out of direct sunlight.
+A: Keep out of direct sunlight or strong lighting.
 Lightly vacuum to remove dust.
 If you cannot adjust the strength of the suction on your machine, place a fine screen over the surface to vacuum through.

 Q: What is the best way to launder my art quilt?

 A: First make sure your quilt is able to be laundered.
 Verify that all the materials used on the surface can be submerged in water.
 Any exceptions should be noted on the label.
 If you must launder your quilt the best way is to just hand wash gently in warm water.
 Swish the quilt side to side or gently up and down.
 Do not rub.
 If detergent is used it should be a mild one, with neutral PH.
 Art quilts should only be lightly vacuumed.